javiercejudo/modelico/docs/introduction/README.md

-## Introduction
+# Introduction

-The goal is to parse JSON strings like
+Modélico's goal is to parse JSON strings like

 ```JSON
 {